 - Transparent enclosure

 Nova Global USB 2G/3G and LTE Cat-M1 Modem Overview

-The Nova was designed with Internet of Things applications in mind.
-By focusing on doing one task really well and a design that allows for rapid expansion into future cellular technologies, the Nova is the future-proof choice for applying cellular connectivity to your devices.
+The Nova is designed with Internet of Things applications in mind.
+Using the u-blox SARA family which has 2G/3G/Cat-M1/NB-IoT modules available, the Nova design allows for rapid expansion into future cellular technologies with a single form factor.
+The Nova is the future-proof choice for applying cellular connectivity to your devices.

 - Slim hardware form factor

 - Global 2G/3G cellular coverage